NexKosh/Sharphound-Build-Auto/README.md

 ## 📦 Output

 After the build completes, the compiled binaries will be available in the `BuildBinary/` directory on the host machine.

 ---

+## ⚠️ Important Notice

+This project **does not include the source code for SharpHound or SharpHoundCommon**.
+You must **manually download the original source code** from the official repositories.

+This repository only provides an **automated offline build environment**.

+---